lukastoenneMS/fishbowl/Documentation/MRTK_report.md

 1. Feature: Grabbing fish out of the water
     - Decided to not look at demo files this time, but try and follow the docs to see if they are sufficient.
+    - Started with [ManipulationHandler](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Documentation/README_ManipulationHandler.md) as that sounds like what i want to do.
+    - The fish prefab already has a capsule collider, but from prior experience i am expecting that a secondary collider will be needed for interaction.
+The physics collider matches the visual bounds of the object quite closely and may be too small to reliably grab, especially for fish that are moving.
+I decide to try the existing collider first and add a second one later if needed.
+    - The fish objects should not be scalable, so i limit the ManipulationHandler to "Move Rotate".

+        **Why is there no option for "Move" only?** (I don't need it here, but seems like an oversight)
+    - Quick test with simulated hands in the editor and far interaction seems to work nicely.
+    - I add a "Near Interaction Grabbable" as mentioned in the docs and test with hand simulation, also works as expected.